ioccc-src/winner/2000/rince/README.md

     The algorithm operates on two levels.
-The main visible level is by taking a large string and breaking this down into a series of op-codes (which I have termed J-code).
+The main visible level is by taking a large string and breaking this down into a series of opcodes (which I have termed J-code).
 These are then executed.

-    To get to the real method of how it works, you need to decode the op-code string (which deliberately contains as many ; { and } symbols as possible), which will give you a reverse-polish notation chunk of mathematics.
+    To get to the real method of how it works, you need to decode the opcode string (which deliberately contains as many `;`, `{` and `}` symbols as possible), which will give you a reverse-polish notation chunk of mathematics.

     Sensible people amongst you will simply refer to the referenced book :-)

 7. Lint it.